cceh/kosh/docs/sync.md

 ## Kosh Sync

-You can use <a href="https://www.github.com/cceh/kosh_sync">Kosh Sync</a>, a Docker container, to synchronize local datasets with their respective cloud repository.
+You can use [Kosh Sync](https://www.github.com/cceh/kosh_sync), a Docker container, to synchronize local datasets with their respective cloud repository.

 Setup: